-Maintenance workers have been busy replacing and upgrading water meters with new ORION Cellular LTE endpoints.
+Maintenance workers continue in replacing and upgrading water meters with new ORION Cellular LTE endpoints.
 The new software and training will be provided by National Meter Company as work on this project progresses.

 Other tasks, items, issues and concerns that were discussed during monthly Board meetings but have not been completed are as follows:

-The District is to continue with the installation of street lights throughout the community.
-The biggest challenge is the installation of ten (10) street lights on 10th street between Christine and Grace Avenues.
-Not having all of the necessary equipment and workforce, this task will have to go through a public bid process.
-A rough cost estimate to complete the job would be between $80,000.00 and $120,000.00.
-The engineering design and document preparation will cost somewhere between $16,000.00 and $20,000.00.
-This will take about four months for Quad Knopf to prepare plans and bid the project from the date of the signed authorization.
-Additional work on the streetlights will continue using a prepared plan that was submitted by utilities maintenance supervisor Mike Jones.
+The District is to continue with the installation of streetlights throughout the community.
+The biggest challenge was the installation of ten (10) street on 10th street between Christine and Grace Avenues.
+Not having all the necessary equipment and workforce to complete this task, the District solicited bids through a public bid process.
+Pacific Excavation contractors from Elk Grove installed the lights in March for $240,000.00.
+Additional work on the streetlights throughout the community will continue using a prepared plan that was submitted by utilities maintenance supervisor Mike Jones.